yugabyte/yugabyte-db/docs/content/latest/develop/gitdev/gitpod.md

 ## Initialize Gitpod

 To get started quickly, you can use the universal image [pre-built containers](https://www.gitpod.io/docs/quickstart) or a language-specific image.
-It can be further customized to fit your needs either by extending them or by creating a new one.
-A simple click provisions the entire development environment in the cloud with an integrated powerful Visual Studio Code editor.
-The entire config to set up the development environment lives in the same source code repository.
-Follow the steps in the next sections to set up your Gitpod environment.
+These can be further customized to fit your needs either by extending them or by creating a new one.
+A single click provisions the entire development environment in the cloud with an integrated powerful Visual Studio Code editor.
+The entire configuration to set up the development environment lives in the same source code repository.
+Follow the steps in the next sections to set up and customize your Gitpod environment.

 ### Set up the Gitpod environment